- Best Practices

 Sharing of Credentials

-In addition to adding a representative from the Superintendent/President’s Office and the senior creative designer to all College of Marin social media accounts, log-on credentials must be shared with the unit manager.
+In addition to adding a representative from the Marketing and Communications Office and the senior creative designer to all College of Marin social media accounts, log-on credentials must be shared with the unit manager.
 Someone in the department should also be designated as a backup so that posting can occur regularly, frequently, and not necessarily by one person.

 Profile pictures for department accounts should not contain the college logo, but should relate to the function of the department.
-Contact Nicole Cruz in the Superintendent/President’s Office for the official College logo if you wish to use it in other promotional materials or areas of social media.
+Contact Nicole Cruz in the Marketing and Communications Office for the official College logo if you wish to use it in other promotional materials or areas of social media.

 College Logo and Usage